 - 1.6.
 Possess the analytical, interpersonal and organisational skills necessary to work in an advisory role with their immediate colleagues and with colleagues in a range of settings - 1.7.
 Evaluate their performance and take responsibility for improving their practice through appropriate professional development - 1.8.
-Respond positively to support, advice and feedback
+Respond positively to support, advice and feedback - 1.9.
+Research and evaluate innovative practices in relation to improving the achievement of deafblind learners and draw on research outcomes and other sources of external evidence to inform their own practice and that of colleagues

-15 The term 'learners' is used instead of 'children and young people' when learning per se is the main focus of the outcome.
+&lt;sup>15 The term 'learners' is used instead of 'children and young people' when learning per se is the main focus of the outcome.
 It refers to all children and young people from birth to age 25